ostadabbas/In-Bed-Posture-Estimation/readme.md

 ## before everything
 - Install matlab2016a.(Higher version can work as long as they keep the same toolbox APIs. ) Make sure machine learning toolbox, computer vision toolbox and Bioinformatics toolbox are installed.
-- download manne2 dataset from our [website](http://www.northeastern.edu/ostadabbas/2017/11/19/in-bed-general-posture-estimation/),
+- download manne2 dataset from our [website](http://www.northeastern.edu/ostadabbas/2017/11/19/in-bed-general-posture-estimation/)
-this dataset has already been downsampled to have width 64 pixels.
 - Put code and dataset folder in the same folder.
 Unzip the manne2 into dataset folder.
 You can also specify the dataset path in code.